Markets fall in initial trade on weak global trends

 In Asian markets, South Korea, Japan, China and Hong Kong were trading lower.

-"The US macro data continues to dictate equity markets globally.
-The US markets reacted sharply negatively to the series of economic data indicating that the process of disinflation is slow and, therefore, the Fed will have to continue raising rates longer than expected earlier.
+With FII selling gathering pace, the market has turned distinctly weak.
+The global market construct too is unfavourable with sharp cuts in the US last Friday following the 0.6 per cent month-on-month inflation in the US in January, said V K Vijayakumar, Chief Investment Strategist at Geojit Financial Services.

-"This pushed up the 10-year bond yield sharply to 3.95 per cent and stocks fell sharply.
-These negative US equity market trends are impacting equity markets everywhere and India cannot be an exception to this trend at least in the near-term," said V K Vijayakumar, Chief Investment Strategist at Geojit Financial Services.
+Foreign Portfolio Investors (FPIs) offloaded shares worth Rs 1,470.34 crore on Friday, according to exchange data.

-Foreign Portfolio Investors (FPIs) bought shares worth Rs 525.80 crore on Tuesday, according to exchange data.
+Foreign investors have turned cautious and pulled out Rs 2,313 crore from Indian equities so far this month.

 Check out DH's latest videos